Luca Pignatelli: Biography

-Luca Pignatelli was born in 1962 in Milan, where he currently lives and works in a home-studio, self-designed based on a former industrial building.
+Luca Pignatelli was born in 1962 in Milan, where he currently lives and works in a home-studio, self-designed and based on a former industrial building.

 His work focuses on a constant process of gathering, recovery and elaboration of history and art.
 He combines and reworks a wide iconographic archive of universal images, both abstract and figurative, from antique and contemporary scenes, defined by art criticism as "Theatre of memory".

-Since the beginning of his artistic career, in 1987, Pignatelli has painted his now-famous Roman and Greek statues, classical heads of Aphrodite and Diana, mythological figures of gods, heroes and emperors, besides skylines of New York skyscrapers, Renaissances squares, Alpine landscapes and icons of modernity such as Second-World-War airplanes, ocean-liners and steam trains.
+Since the beginning of his artistic career, in 1987, Pignatelli has painted his now-famous Roman and Greek statues, classical heads of Aphrodite and Diana, mythological figures of gods, heroes and emperors, besides skylines of New York skyscrapers, Renaissance squares, Alpine landscapes and icons of modernity such as Second-World-War airplanes, ocean-liners and steam trains.

 Luca Pignatelli's artistic journey is underpinned by his own fascination and exploration of archaeology and mythology. (...)
 From the faces of Attic statues to a Sixties Ferrari (...)
 Pignatelli could have been a film-maker, but he is an artist of material things".

 Pignatelli is also renowned for his research and use of railway wagon tarpaulins, woods, papers, metals and rugs: diverse and recovered materials which he reworks through tears, cuts and stitching.

-Since the Eighties he has become firmly established and his work has been exhibited in Italy and internationally, hosted by prestigious museums, showcasing impressive large-scale paintings and site-specific installations.
+Since the Eighties he has become firmly established and his work has been exhibited in Italy and internationally, hosted by prestigious museums, showcasing large-scale paintings and site-specific installations.

 Among his exhibitions we cite: in 2009, his solo show "Atlantis" at Musée d’Art Modern et Contemporain in Nice and the participation to the Italian Pavilion at the 53rd Venice Biennale.
 In 2011, his works were exhibited in Rome at the National Institute for Graphic Art.

 In 2014 the Capodimonte Museum in Naples hosted his show titled "Luca Pignatelli", resulting in the donation of the large-scale painting Pompei to the permanent contemporary art collection of the museum.
 The Uffizi Gallery in Florence hosted "Migrants" in the Vasari Corridor in 2015.

 Most recently, after John Currin's and Glenn Brown's monographic retrospectives, Bardini Museum in Florence hosted "Senza Data", a breakthrough exhibition specifically conceived for the halls of the museum.

 Through the decades the artist has received a wide recognition from the art world and respected critics have written about his artworks, including Donald Kuspit, Achille Bonito Oliva, Sergio Risaliti, Carlo Arturo Quintavalle, Marina Fokidis.